plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ## The Example: A Melting Interactive Spiral.

-The end result is shown below, running in Shadertoy.
-However, I recommend using "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by [Shawn Lawson](https://www.shawnlawson.com/bio/){:target="_blank"} for learning and experimenting, as it live-compiles and has some small quality-of-life functions [^fn-nth-2].
+The end result is shown below.
+You can view it running live in Shadertoy [here](https://www.shadertoy.com/view/W3s3z8){:target="_blank"}.
+However, I recommend you use "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by [Shawn Lawson](https://www.shawnlawson.com/bio/){:target="_blank"} for learning and experimenting, as it live-compiles and has some small quality-of-life functions [^fn-nth-2].
 I encourage you to follow along and copy the codes into The Force so you can experiment along the way.

-I have included some mouse interactivity in this shader.
-Click and drag on the screen!
+<iframe src="https://drive.google.com/file/d/1goCXLy_PMzAl5xx-solSVA3MJLW5X9Sm/preview" width="800" height="450" style="pointer-events: none; border: none;"></iframe>

-<iframe width="800" height="450" frameborder="0" src="https://www.shadertoy.com/embed/W3s3z8?gui=true&t=10&paused=false&muted=true" allowfullscreen></iframe>
+_GIF 0: End shader result.
+View the Shadertoy code [here](https://www.shadertoy.com/view/W3s3z8){:target="_blank"}._

 ## Step-by-step Walkthrough: